Get the news

 Stay tuned!
 One of these finalists will become the BayWa Smart Farming Challenge winner!

-Register now for the Space Oscars 2019
+BayWa is particularly interested in new ideas that combine satellite data and Artificial Intelligence/ Machine Learning.
 Furthermore, BayWa is looking for new ideas that support the following application fields:

 Do you have a Smart Farming idea that doesn’t fit the above?
 BayWa encourages you to enter it as well!